HuyNguyenAu/nextcloud-low-spec-server/README.md

 sudo mv nextcloud/ /var/www/
 ```

-## Set Permissions To Nextcloud Directory:
+## Set Permissions To Nextcloud Directory
 Check the groups the user is in:
 ```
 groups